-As such, these stocks are supported by better than average growth in the company’s revenues, cash flow, and earnings compared to the broad market.
+These stocks tend to have better than average growth in the company’s revenues, cash flow, and earnings compared to the broad market.
 Growth companies usually reinvest their profits and capital resources in their business to fuel future expansion rather than pay dividends.
 In contrast, emerging growth companies may generate losses longer.
-As a result, they may need to raise capital to make long term investments during their early growth stages.
+As a result, they may need to raise capital to make long-term investments during their early growth stages.

 Amazon, A Prime Example Of A Growth Stock

 Amazon is an excellent example of a successful company dominant in all of its businesses.
 As the largest global online retailer, Amazon has rapidly invested heavily in fast-growing businesses, notably subscription, cloud computing products, advertising, grocery, and healthcare.
 This growth company would rather keep its foot on the accelerator than pay dividends to shareholders and will not do so any time soon.